Observation and surveillance solutions

 AERTEC’s UAS are designed following the main premises of long flight times and high equipment load, which gives them a great flexibility of configurations, allowing them to be adapted to whatever operating environment they are destined for.

-Our two solutions, TARSIS 25 and TARSIS 75, are capable of operating in a wide variety of weather conditions.
+Our two solutions TARSIS are capable of operating in a wide variety of weather conditions.

 The platforms are equipped with a primary nominal communications system, along with a secondary redundant system.

 The main video and real-time data link has optional range configurations (40, 70 or 150 km).
 The secondary data link is satellite connected, and has unlimited range.
 The communication frequency can be adapted to local operating requirements.

 TARSIS systems have two communications systems, which can be optional or redundant.

 - Nominal Datalink system: Direct communications between the aircraft and the GCS through a high-quality video and data link.
 The range can vary from 40 to 200 km, depending on the configurations chosen.